 So, how did this good person end up having a full-on panic attack?
 Crying.
 Heaving.
 Shaking.
 Scared.

 This good person was tired, discouraged, and needed rest.

 But I can’t and won’t blame everyone else.
 My peace was disturbed by my own making.
 I aligned my energy and focus with unachievable standards, and it was draining me.

 I made myself qualify for everything and even as a hardcore perfectionist, I never met my outlandish qualifications.
 In my mind, I could always, “do better.”

 Every self-efficacious opportunity was torn down by my need to be perfect and altruistic.
-And altruism became a barrier to my self-worth.
+And altruism became a barrier to my creative power and self-worth.